DiegoSilvaP/Cafeteria-App/README.md

 + `python -m pip install PackageName==version` This is used to install a package in a python environment, where *==version* parameter is __optional__, if you don't specify it, pip will install the newest package version
-+ `virtualenv name` This is used to create a virtual environment, where *name* specifies the name of the virtual environment

-To activate the virtual environment (windows command), run `name\Scripts\activate` where *name* specifies the name of the virtual environment.
++ `virtualenv name` This is used to create a virtual environment, where *name* specifies the name of the virtual environment ..To activate the virtual environment (windows command), run `name\Scripts\activate` where *name* specifies the name of the virtual environment.
-You can ensure that your virtual environment is enabled in your command window if the promp shows __(*name*)__ where *name* specifies the name of the virtual environment, e.g.
+..You can ensure that your virtual environment is enabled in your command window if the promp shows __(*name*)__ where *name* specifies the name of the virtual environment, e.g.

 `c:\> virtualenv django3`

 `c:\> django3\Scripts\activate`

 __`(django3)`__`c:\>`
 + `django-admin startproject name` This is used to create a new django project, where *name* specifies the name of the project
 + `python manage.py startapp name` This is used to create a new app inside the django project, where *name* specifies the name of the app